Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 calling `result()` on the operation returned from the `begin_<method-name>` method.
 Sample code snippets are provided to illustrate using long-running operations [below](#Examples).

+### FormTrainingClient
+A `FormTrainingClient` is the Form Recognizer interface to use for creating and managing custom machine-learned models.
+It provides operations for training models on forms you provide and operations for viewing and deleting models, as well as understanding how close you are to reaching subscription limits for the number of models you can train.

-### Training models
+#### Training models
-Using the `FormTrainingClient`, you can train a machine-learned model on your own form type.
+Using the `FormTrainingClient`, you can train a machine-learned model on your own form types.
 The resulting model will be able to recognize values from the types of forms it was trained on.
+If you are not looking to train your own models, you can use the service's [labelling tool][fr-labelling-tool].
+There are multiple form types available to train your custom model with, but be sure to deploy your models only on forms that are of the same type as the model's training forms.

-#### Training without labels
+##### Training without labels
 A model trained without labels uses machine learning to understand the layout and relationships between field names and values in your forms.
 The learning algorithm clusters the training forms by type and learns what fields and tables are present in each form type.